-The following table provides a summary of information regarding our active mining complexes as of December 31, 2016, including the total sales associated with these complexes for the periods October 2 through December 31, 2016, January 1 through October 1, 2016 and for the years December 31, 2015 and 2014, and the total reserves associated with these complexes at December 31, 2016.
+The following table provides a summary of information regarding our active mining complexes as of December 31, 2017, including the total sales associated with these complexes for the year ended December 31, 2017, the periods October 2 through December 31, 2016, January 1 through October 1, 2016 and the year ended December 31, 2015 and the total reserves associated with these complexes at December 31, 2017.
 The amount disclosed below for the total cost of property, plant and equipment of each mining complex does not include the costs of the coal reserves that we have assigned to an individual complex.